fata1error404/oac-bdae-parser/README.md

 - `shader.h`, `shader model.vs`, `shader model.fs`, (`shader lightcube.vs`, `shader lightcube.fs`) – implementation of the graphics pipeline.
 OpenGL requires GLSL source code for at least one vertex shader and one fragment shader.
 - `camera.h` – implementation of the camera system.
 OpenGL by itself is not familiar with the concept of a camera, so we simulate it using Euler angles.
 - `light.h` – light settings for the Phong lighting model and definition of the light source (a light cube is displayed for reference).
-- `stb_image.h` – single-header library for loading texture images.
+- `libs/stb_image.h` – single-header library for loading texture images.
 - `libs/imgui` – Dear ImGui library for file browsing and settings UI.

 These files, except for the last 2 libraries, were written from scratch.
 Currently, the functionality includes loading a selected .bdae model, displaying a mesh with a texture applied, and allowing the user to fly around it.